Dark-Alex-17/managarr/README.md

 but all servers will require you to input the API token.

 The configuration file is located somewhere different for each OS.

+You can use `managarr config-path` to locate the default configuration file for your system.
+In general, the default config file paths for each system is listed below:

 ### Linux
 ```